A Visit to the New England Air Museum in Connecticut with Kids

 Located in Windsor Locks, not far from Hartford and just yards away from the roaring planes that land and take off daily from Bradley International Airport, this aerospace museum is home to more than 100 historic aircraft on display and plenty of hands-on, interactive exhibits sure to fuel their love of science and exploration.

 The New England Air Museum is hidden back from the main road at the end of a long driveway.
 This average-looking industrial building houses an amazing, ever-growing collection of aircraft, ranging from rescue helicopters to fighter jets and flying machines to a blimp control car.
 And the absolute best part?
 This is an incredibly child friendly museum, allowing hands-on access to some of its historic aircraft.
-Note: Please take a look at the museum's updated and shifting Covid-era rules and shortened hours before you go.

 Best Things to Do at the Air Museum